stoic-harsh/ReferPoint-Public/README.md

-# Refer Point - Empowering employees to refer, enabling HR to hire—faster 💼✨
+# Refer_Point - Simplifying Referrals, Accelerating Hiring 💼✨

-Referly is a versatile **Employee Referral Management Platform** designed to streamline the internal hiring process.
-It can be seamlessly integrated into your existing company portal - without spending a dime on backend tools or services.
+Refer-Point is a **Employee Referral Management Portal** designed to streamline the internal hiring process.
+It can be seamlessly integrated into your existing company portal - no backend setup or extra cost required.
 <br><br>

 ## 🌐Live Demo